genesiscommunitysuccess/docs/docs/02_database/06_helper-classes/03_write-results.md

 ---
-title: 'Generic'
+title: 'WriteResult'
-sidebar_label: 'Generic'
+sidebar_label: 'WriteResult'
-id: generic
+id: writeResult
 ---

 ## Generic write result

 The entity database will return type-safe results for write operations.
 There are four main write results, one for each type of write operation.